rpy2/rpy2/doc/source/rinterface.rst

 The base package has a namespace, that can be accessed as an environment.

 .. note::
-   Depending on what is in globalEnv and on the attached packages, base objects can be masked when starting the search from globalEnv.
+   Depending on what is in `globalEnv` and on the attached packages, base objects can be masked when starting the search from `globalEnv`.
 Use this environment when you want to be sure to access a function you know to be in the base namespace.